datagrok/modular-git-hooks/README.md

 ## Similar tools

 - [pre-commit](http://pre-commit.com/) is a framework only for pre-commit hooks that requires you to modify yaml configuration files to manage hooks.
 It is part package-manager, and does a lot of work that we don't do to build out the infrastructure needed to run any requested hook.
+- [icefox/git-hooks](/icefox/git-hooks) includes a feature to search for hooks in multiple trees.
+Doesn't replay standard input to hooks, so `pre-push`, `pre-receive`, `post-receive`, and `post-rewrite` hooks will fail.
+Always returns success, so `pre-auto-gc`, `update`, `pre-receive`, `pre-push`, `commit-msg`, `prepare-commit-msg`, `pre-commit`, `pre-applypatch`, and `applypatch-msg` may not operate as intended.
+No means to individually disable discovered hooks.
+- [mcwhittemore/git-hook-modules](/mcwhittemore/git-hook-modules) requires node.js.
+Uses a custom-format configuration file.

 ## To do

 - By design, `dispatch` runs all the hooks in the `(hook).d` directory regardless of the exit status of any one.
 Is there a need for a mechanism to allow a hook to discontinue running other hooks of the current type?
 I'd prefer to say "no," as assuming that all hooks are orthogonal allows a future feature where hooks run in parallel.

+- Propose a patch to `git` that obviates the need for this tool.
+(See if someone has been done this already.)

 ## License